wevote/WebApp/docs/working/AppleSilicon.md

 See Apple [Universal App Quick Start] private forum [662281](https://developer.apple.com/forums/thread/662281?login=true).
 Also an Apple Beta Feedback Assistant issue, for Big Sur beta 8, has been lodged (FB8755308) titled "No Inspectable Applications" in Safari Debug Menu for targets with "My Mac" -- No response yet from Apple.
 1. node-sass is tied to macOS versions, so it is not available for Big Sur yet.
-Hopefully we will design it out of the "We Vote Web App" this year.
+Hopefully we will design it out of the "WeVote Web App" this year.
 In the meantime, we need to build main.css on an intel Mac, and copy it to the Apple Silicon (ARM64) mac in order to have all the legacy styles work.
 Manual changes have to be made to package.json and webpack.config.js on the ARM64 Mac to remove node-sass from the build.